MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_persistence_info.md

 A ULONGLONG representation of the contents of the WHEA_PERSISTENCE_INFO union.

-#### - Signature

-The signature of the error record when it is stored in the platform's persistent data storage.
-This member contains the value 'RE'.

-#### - Length

-The length, in bytes, of the error record when it is stored in the platform's persistent data storage.

-#### - Identifier

-An identifier that uniquely identifies the error record when it is stored in the platform's persistent data storage.
-The data type for this identifier is WHEA_ERROR_RECORD_ID.

 #### - Attributes

 Attribute flags that describe the error record.
 No attributes are currently defined.